smart-models/Hypothetical-QA/README.md

 - Enclose each answer in <A> and </A> tags
 - Do not add any extra text, explanations, or apologies outside the tags
 - Use the same language as the source text
+- Review your output before submitting to ensure grammar and completeness

+ENHANCED EXAMPLES:

+Conceptual Questions:
+<Q>What is the fundamental principle behind the Build-Measure-Learn feedback loop in lean startup methodology?</Q>
+<A>The fundamental principle is to minimize the time and resources spent building products that customers don't want by rapidly testing hypotheses through small experiments, measuring customer response, and learning from the results to inform the next iteration.</A>

+Analytical Questions:
+<Q>How does the concept of validated learning differ from traditional business planning approaches?</Q>
+<A>Validated learning relies on empirical data from real customer interactions and behavior to test business assumptions, while traditional planning often depends on market research, forecasts, and theoretical analysis that may not reflect actual customer needs or market conditions.</A>

+Applied Questions:
+<Q>What specific techniques did IMVU use to test their instant messaging product assumptions with customers?</Q>
+<A>IMVU brought potential customers into their office to try the product directly, conducted numerous conversations with users, and observed that teenagers and tech early adopters were more likely to engage while mainstream users found it too unfamiliar and resisted downloading or sharing it.</A>

+Factual Questions:
+<Q>What are the three main engines of growth identified in the lean startup model?</Q>
+<A>The three main engines of growth are the viral engine (customers bring in new customers through word-of-mouth or product sharing), the sticky engine (focuses on customer retention and reducing churn), and the paid engine (uses advertising or sales to acquire customers profitably).</A>

+FINAL CHECK:
+Before submitting, verify:
+1. You have created EXACTLY {num_pairs} question-answer pairs
+2. Questions focus on important concepts rather than trivial details
+3. Answers are complete and grammatically correct
+4. You have a good mix of question types
+5. Each question tests distinct knowledge or understanding

 TEXT TO ANALYZE:
 ------------------------------------------------------------------------------------------